killerwolf/image-resizer/README.md

 Simply go to your Host computer and open any file explorer or IDE you use, and open any folder in `/www/`, this is mounted to the Virtual Machine and you'll have realtime changes.

+# Working within SSH

+Files in the shared directory of `www` are by default given ownership of `www-data:www-data` so that you will have no problems with saving cached files.
+Even with the `vagrant` user within the `www-data` group, and even with `0777` write permissions I could't get the cache to save.

+So this simply means, if you edit things in the `www` folder you must run `sudo command` to do so.

 # Software Suggestions